-Dr. Chan Yuen Tak Fai, Dorothy, B.Soc.Sc, M.Soc.Sc, PhD, BBS, FCILT, aged 69, is currently a deputy director of School of Professional and Continuing Education of The University of Hong Kong ("HKU SPACE") and an independent non-executive director of MTR Corporation Limited, a Main Board listed company on the Stock Exchange.
+Dr. Chan Yuen Tak Fai, Dorothy, B.Soc.Sc, M.Soc.Sc, PhD, BBS, FCILT, aged 70, is currently a deputy director of School of Professional and Continuing Education of The University of Hong Kong ("HKU SPACE") and an independent non-executive director of MTR Corporation Limited, a Main Board listed company on the Stock Exchange.
 She is also a council member of MTR Academy (HK) Company Limited and HKU Space Po Leung Kuk Stanley Ho Community College.
-Dr. Chan is an honorary fellow of the CILT and the Global Chairperson on Women in Logistics and Transport (WiLAT) of CILT.
-Her current public service duties include serving as a member of the Board of Governors of the Hong Kong Institute for Public Administration, the chairperson of the Sustainable Agricultural Development Fund Advisory Committee, a director of TWGHs E-Co Village Board and an advisor to the Serco Group (HK) Limited.
+Dr. Chan is an honorary fellow of the CILT.
+Her current public service duties include serving as a member of the Board of Governors of the Hong Kong Institute for Public Administration, the chairperson of the Sustainable Agricultural Development Fund Advisory Committee, a director of TWGHs E-Co Village Board and a strategy advisor to the Serco Group (HK) Limited.
 Before joining HKU SPACE, Dr. Chan was the Deputy Commissioner for Transport of the Hong Kong Government.
-She was also the international president of CILT, a member of the Social Welfare Advisory Committee and the Advisory Council on Environment of the Hong Kong Government.
+She was also the CILT international president, the immediate past global chairperson and global advisor on Women in Logistics and Transport (WiLAT) of CILT, a member of the Social Welfare Advisory Committee and the Advisory Council on Environment of the Hong Kong Government.